Ostrów Agreement: Aftermath

-Vytautas began his reign as the Grand Duke.
+Vytautas started his formal regency in the Grand Duchy on his cousin's behalf.
 It is not entirely known what powers were given to him by Jogaila, but he had considerable independence.
 He replaced some of Jogaila's brothers and supporters with trusted viceroys appointed from Lithuanian nobles: Skirgaila was removed from Polotsk, Švitrigaila from Vitebsk, Kaributas from Severian Novgorod, Vladimir from Kiev, Fyodor Koriatovych from Podolia, and Fyodor Lubartovich from Volhynia.
 He also made territorial secession in 1398 without approval from Jogaila.
 While Skirgaila always signed documents first in the name of Jogaila and only then in his own name, Vytautas used only his own name.
 Lithuania was drifting away from Poland, but the defeat of Vytautas army in the Battle of the Vorskla River against the Golden Horde in 1399 forced to renew the union and conclude the Union of Vilnius and Radom in 1401.
-It legalized Vytautas independence in the Grand Duchy giving him all the powers of sovereign ruler.
-However, after his death all lands and powers were to return to the King of Poland.
+It legalized Vytautas as the Grand Duke (Magnus Dux), making him formally co-ruler to Jogaila, who himself adopted the higher title Supreme Prince (Prince Supremus).
+Thus Vytautas recognized that he was Jogaila's vassal whose lands upon his death would pass to the King of Poland.
 The two countries turned their joint forces against the Teutonic Knights delivering a crushing defeat in the Battle of Grunwald in 1410.

 The Ostrów Agreement ended the civil war and over decade of power struggle, but not the war with the Teutonic Knights.
 They sought Samogitia, which was promised to them by Vytautas.
 In January 1393 Hrodna fell; in 1394 a large army assembled in Prussia.
 Grand Master Konrad von Jungingen led crusaders to Kaunas and then south along the Neman River to Merkinė.
 One body of the invaders was left to plunder the countryside and secure route of retreat, another marched about sixty miles east of Hrodna, and the main force reached Navahrudak deep inside Lithuania.
 Later the same year another campaign was organized.
 The crusaders marched through Kernavė and on 29 August 1394 attacked Vilnius.
 While the siege failed it prompted Vytautas to start negotiations.
 He was still busy establishing his newly acquired power in the east.
 The Knights contemplated expedition against the Victual Brothers in Gotland as their piratical activities interfered with trade of the Hanseatic League.
 A preliminary truce was signed in 1396 and final Treaty of Salynas in 1398.
 It was only a temporary peace and hostilities would lead to the Battle of Grunwald in 1410 and would drag until the Treaty of Melno in 1422.